dbrock/stdio.as/README.md

 passed along verbatim as normal SWF parameters.

-At initialization time, the runtime library parses the special SWF parameters and connects to the stdio sockets, and finally either invokes your `main()` method (for Flash applications) or dispatches a `processReady` event (for Flex applications).
+At initialization time, the runtime library parses the special SWF parameters and connects to the stdio sockets, and finally either (for Flash applications) invokes your `main()` method or (for Flex applications) dispatches a `main` event.